Half and quarter metals in rhombohedral trilayer graphene

-The nature of competing phases is immediately revealed by finite magnetic field measurements, shown for electron doping in Fig.~\ref{fig2}a for a magnetic field $B_\perp=1$T applied perpendicular to the sample plane (see also Figs. \ref{fig:S:oscillation} and \ref{fig:S:sdh}).
+The nature of competing phases is immediately revealed by finite magnetic field measurements, shown for electron doping in Fig.~\ref{fig2}a for a magnetic field $B_\perp=1$T applied perpendicular to the sample plane.
 At this field, energy gaps between Landau levels are easily visible as peaks in the inverse compressibility, while the phase boundaries are only slightly altered relative to the zero magnetic field case.
 As is evident in Fig.~\ref{fig2}a the phase transitions observed at $B=0$ separate regions of contrasting Landau level degeneracy.
 In the high density phase, the Landau levels have the combined four-fold degeneracy of the spin and valley flavors native to graphene systems; similarly, at low $n_{\rm e}$ and low $D$, a 12-fold symmetry emerges due to additional degeneracy of local minima in the strongly trigonally warped Fermi surface\cite{varlet_anomalous_2014,zibrov_emergent_2018}.
-However, in the intermediate and low-density phases, respectively, the degeneracy is reduced to two-fold and one-fold, a trend which continues to the lowest magnetic fields where magnetocapacitance oscillations are observed (Fig.~\ref{fig2}b).
+However, in the intermediate and low-density phases, respectively, the degeneracy is reduced to two-fold and one-fold.
+This trend is evident in low-magnetic field magnetoresistance oscillations in the three regimes, Fourier transforms of which are shown in Fig.~\ref{fig2}b (see also Figs. \ref{fig:S:sdh_n_side} and Fig. \ref{fig:S:oscillation}).
 The loss of degeneracy is consistent with a zero magnetic field phase diagram which contains two distinct phases that spontaneously break the combined spin- and valley isospin symmetry.
 In this picture, the intermediate density phase consists of \textit{two} degenerate Fermi surfaces at $B_\perp=0$, constituting a `half-metal' as compared to the normally four-fold degenerate graphene, while the low-density phase has a single Fermi surface and is thus a `quarter-metal.'